African-Robotics-Unit/.github/profile/README.md

 ## Joining this Organisation

-Are you a student or staff member who needs access to this GitHub organisation?
+Are you a student, staff member, or external collaborator who needs access to this GitHub organisation?

 Please request access by [opening a "Join Request" issue](https://github.com/African-Robotics-Unit/.github/issues/new/choose) on the [African-Robotics-Unit/.github repository](https://github.com/African-Robotics-Unit/.github).